neo4j/graphql/packages/graphql/src/translate/cypher-builder/README.md

 This is an internal utility to build Cypher queries, part of `@neo4j/graphql`.
 This is only intended for internal usage and it is **not** feature complete.

-> Note that this is still under heavy development.
+> Note that this is still under development.

 ## Basic Example